botpress/documentation-v12/docs/conversation-studio/tutorials/use-data.md

 The `bot` memory is the same value for all users of the chatbot.
 Think of it as a global variable but scoped to this chatbot only.

-## How to change what's in the memory?
+## How to Change What's in the Memory?

 There are two different ways to edit these four different types of data.
 The most straightforward way is to use the action `base.setVariable`.
 You only have to specify the type of memory, the variable's name, and what value your chatbot should set it to.